Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 On your turn, **pick 1 domino** (from the market) and **place it**.

-* You may place it either in your individual map or the shared map.
+* You may place it either in your **Personal Map** or the **Shared Map**.
 * It must attach to the existing map (and not overlap).
 All maps have a maximum size of 8x8.
-* On your **individual map**: paths must match, terrain does not.
+* On your **Personal Map**: paths must match, terrain does not.
-* On the **shared map**: terrains must match, paths do not.
+* On the **Shared Map**: terrains must match, paths do not.
 * Crucially, if an icon is present on a Role card, **only that player** may handle dominoes showing that icon.

 Picking and placing a domino is _required_.
-You may only do nothing if you _can't_ use any of the remaining dominoes.
+Only do nothing if you _can't_ use any of the remaining dominoes.

-Don't forget to check the unique **Power** of your role during gameplay and use it to your advantage!

-@TODO: IMAGE EXAMPLE
-* Should point out the simple "place adjacent, no overlap, holes are fine, max 8x8 size" rule
-* Should point out what are paths, what are terrains, and what matching means.
-* Should point out which dominoes a certain player may or may not handle.
+{{< rules-image src="gameplay_claim.webp" alt="Examples of the CLAIM step of a round: valid placements and domino handling per player." >}}

 {{% /rules-block %}}

 {{% rules-block heading="Report" %}}

+{{% rules-double-view src="gameplay_report.webp" alt="Example of the REPORT step of a round: check if missions fulfilled, handle reward/penalty." split="leftheavy" %}}

-Take turns in the order of the _role numbers_.
+Take turns in the order of the **role numbers**.
 (Low to high; every role has a unique number.)

 Every player checks if their **Mission Domino** is fulfilled.
+If so, place it faceup in a shared "Success Pile".
 If not, they place the domino facedown before them.

-> If a player has 3 facedown Goals ( = 3 failed rounds), they are disowned and must leave the family.
+> If a player has 3 facedown Missions ( = 3 failed rounds), they're disowned and must leave the family.

+{{% /rules-double-view %}}

-The strength you need to have (in certain areas) is always _dynamic_.
-It depends on the current state of the board, which allows missions to grow in difficulty as our map also grows.
+The strength you need to have (in certain areas) is always _dynamic_: it depends on the current state of the board.
 If a mission shows _the same icon_ multiple times, you must only satisfy the _highest number_ of those options.

 Some missions also give a reward for succeeding or penalty for failing.

-{{% remark %}}
-The "Report" power of your role is OPTIONAL and can be ignored.
-{{% /remark %}}

-@TODO: IMAGE EXAMPLE
-* Should point out what "open-ended path" means.
-* Should point out the simple ways to count if you completed a mission or not.

 {{% /rules-block %}}